AmundsenJunior/network-traversal-sum/README.md

 # node-traverser
-R script for traversing all nodes in a given network, where http://abc.url/parent provides a JSON of child nodes and node value
+Example scripts/CLI tools in R & Go for traversing all nodes in a given network, where http://abc.url/parent provides a JSON of child nodes and node value

 ## Example network
 ```